Bank of Ireland Benchmark Reform Hub

 If you are a customer who has traditionally used LIBOR pricing, you need to be aware that Bank of Ireland UK transitioned new business lending, including Commercial Finance, away from LIBOR to the BOIUK Base Rate, which uses the Bank of England base rate as a benchmark, on 1st July 2020.

 As of 1st October 2020, new LIBOR loans are no longer freely available.
 Replacement rates available to customers include fixed rates, the BOIUK Base Rate and risk-free rates.
-The Bank of England published a useful guide to recommend replacement rates.
+The Bank of England published a useful guide to recommended replacement rates.

 Customers using sterling LIBOR linked products or US Dollar LIBOR linked products using the 1 week or 2 month tenors maturing in 2022 and beyond will need to transition to replacement rates prior to the end of 2021.
 Customers using US Dollar LIBOR linked products applying the other tenors (overnight, 1 month, 3 month, 6month, 12 month), maturing beyond 30th June 2023 will need to transition to replacement rates before this date.